, ,

 What a Horse Taught me about Violin

 Horses Remember.
 Humans do, too.
-Sweet Jessie is patient, calm and sweet.
+Jessie is patient, calm and sweet.
 We have noticed a trend where she shows some anxiety when it is time to cinch her saddle.
 This is where I tighten up the belt that holds her saddle in place.
 We see her eyes and breathing change as she watches me intently.
 She shifts her weight and sometimes she chews on the wood of the barn joist if it’s within her reach.
 A horse trainer worked with me and noticed she has sore skin where she has been routinely cinched up tightly.
 As he felt in the tissues, he said he could feel some scar tissue telling the story she can’t tell, of tight and stressful cinching.
 Like horses, kids can’t always tell their story either.
+They may not be able to articulate or advocate for themselves.
 But their behavior may give you hints of past stress.
 I’ve learned with Jessie to go slow.
-I show her each tack item before I place it on her body.
+I show her each item before I place it on her body.
 I cinch her gently and slowly as we prepare to ride.
 We make sure not to “over-cinch,” which would mean making it excessively tight.
 The trainer explained that because of her past experiences, even if I’m gentle, she is likely to be worried during cinch time.
 She remembers.
 In addition to taking my time, being gentle and allowing her to be aware of each step, my trainer suggested that this is the perfect time to give Jessie a horse treat.
 These treats are super yummy and I save them for special occasions.
 I get her all set up, and then give her that little nibble of treat right before I tighten her up.
 Then, she enjoys her treat and hardly notices my gentle cinching.

-To summarize, we observe Jessie’s behavior and let it inform us of her needs and fears.
+To summarize, we observe Jessie behavior and let it inform us of her needs and fears.
 I’ve done all I can to make the saddling process comfortable.
 I allow the horse to be fully aware of each step, and I break up the cinching into three gentle chunks instead of all at once.
 The last step is that we curate the environment.
 We pair something enjoyable or pleasant with the non-preferred task.
 People respond well to this, too.
 For the horse, it means a bite of horse-cookie.
 For an adult, it could mean savoring a delicious tea while they study.
 For a child, it may be that we play a music game in between doing chunks of the preferred task.
 Or, find a creative way to add more life, such as allowing the child to be the “teacher” in a role reversal, or allowing the child to create a chain of monkeys to demonstrate their repetitions of hard work.
 Or, if the activity is a specific skill like a shift, perhaps we could change the context of the skill.
 For instance, place the shift in a rendition of the Darth Vader theme melody.
 We can narrate the plan so the child fully understands what to expect.
 We can break it up into small, workable chunks.
 Remember, it is not about me- I’m gentle with the cinch.
 It is about a past story that Jessie can only communicate by her subtle, observable hints of anxiety or heightened concern.

 Warmly,